 Skydiving is an incredibly exciting sport that attracts thousands of people across the US every year.
-It’s sometimes associated with risk taking, where jumping from “a perfectly good airplane” (as the saying goes) is seen as risky and frivolous.
+It’s sometimes associated with risk-taking, where jumping from “a perfectly good airplane” (as the saying goes) is seen as risky and frivolous.
 We want to demystify one common skydive safety concern we often hear, “What happens if the parachute fails to open?”

 The truth about skydiving is that it’s far less risky than you might think.
-From the military style in which skydivers are trained to the huge investment in both time and money that goes into creating the equipment, to the basic safety checks we all conduct prior to jumping, skydiving today is safer than it’s ever been.
+From the military-style in which skydivers are trained to the huge investment in both time and money that goes into creating the equipment, to the basic safety checks we all conduct prior to jumping, skydiving today is safer than it’s ever been.
 According to the National Safety Council, a person is more likely to be killed getting struck by lightning or stung by a bee than during a skydive.

 But we’re not here to talk about safety.
 We’re here to answer the question of what happens if the parachute doesn’t open on a skydive.
 And the reason that’s not a question of safety?
 ‘Malfunctions’, as it’s called when a parachute doesn’t open, are perfectly normal parts of the sport and something we can manage and rectify.

 There are lots of factors that can contribute to a parachute not opening.
-The successful deployment of a parachute is dependent on the correct packing of that parachute and is affected by any changes to that process or to the body position of the skydiver when they go to deploy.
+The successful deployment of a parachute is dependent on the correct packing of that parachute and is affected by any changes to the process or to the body position of the skydiver when they go to deploy.

 That’s why all skydivers are fully trained in the correct parachute packing procedures and the body position to adopt to aid the successful deployment.

-But with all precautions taken and all training employed, it’s still possible for the parachute not to open successfully, be in through error or simple chance.
+But with all precautions taken and all training employed, it’s still possible for the parachute not to open successfully, be it through error or simple chance.
 Typically, one in a thousand parachutes will fail to open.